- Clarisonic’s facial brushes provide a deep clean, but won’t necessarily make you look younger.

 Maybe you’re concerned about all of those fine lines and wrinkles on your face.
 Remember, Clarisonic only addresses these concerns indirectly.

 So you might want to consider a minimally invasive procedure like Botox for treating wrinkles.
 Botox injections do come with recovery time and a few potential minor side effects.
 However, most patients are very pleased with the effects of their Botox treatments.

 You could also explore noninvasive treatments like IPL Photofacials that use intense pulsed light to naturally tighten skin and stimulate collagen growth.

 If you’re concerned less with wrinkles and more with general blemishes, or if you’re simply interested in a deep cleanse to get your pores clear and your skin back to baseline, perhaps you should consider a peel.
 Laser peels and chemical peels both treat a wide variety of skin anomalies.
 In both cases, a layer of skin is essentially stripped away to renew and rejuvenate the complexion, making them master exfoliators.

 Along similar lines, you could also explore microdermabrasion.
 This procedure exfoliates the skin by essentially sanding it.
 It can be very abrasive, but very effective.

-» To find out if you’re a good candidate for any of the above treatments, head over to our forums, and ask a cosmetic doctor for their opinion.
+» To find out if you’re a good candidate for any of the above treatments, find out whether cosmetic procedure is right for you.

 How do these procedures measure up to Clarisonic?
 Based on user reviews and Pacific Bioscience Laboratories own claims for their product, Clarisonic appears to be more about cleaning than making you look younger or hiding blemishes.
 On its own, it won’t be as effective as these other treatments at accomplishing their specific goals, with the possible exception of acne.